TheELizarov/korge-playground-1/README.md

 - Docs https://docs.korge.org/physics/

 ### Result of projects
+- Demo 2: Generate circles as body with diffs colors and size by mouse clicks https://t.me/CodeEveryDayWithMe/869
 - Demo 1: Generate circles as body in physics world and add drag and drop it https://t.me/CodeEveryDayWithMe/864

 ## playground/person-animations